ChordPro/chordpro/docs/content/ChordPro-Reference-RelNotes.md

 * Fix problem that in-song chords caused CANNOT HAPPEN error.
 * Add --filelist option to read song file names from files.
 * Fix inconsistent handling of --lyrics-only in backends.
 * Add html to list of recognized output types (even though experimental).
+Note that the HTML backend is not yet included.
 * Fix Chord/Chordii regression: Base frets in chord diagrams should be arabic numbers, not roman.
 * Pass unknown directives through to backends.
 * Fix labels handling for ChordPro output.